Pro-me3us/raven-root/README.md

 ```
 <br><br><br>

-A menu bash script is included with this repository to simply the boot process.
+A bash script menu with options to boot to the most common boot modes is included with this repository.<br>
+<code>bash menu</code>

 ## Contributors
 Pro-me3us<br>